Engineering consultancy Patrick Parsons has strengthened its management team with the appointment of a new Rail Director.

 Prior to this, Sen Jay worked as Programme Engineering Manager for Network Rail to deliver a portfolio of projects including the electrification of the Great Western Railway and re-modelling of the Oxford station area.

 Other notable projects he has worked on include the £15bn Crossrail project from preliminary design in 2006 to full construction in 2015, which involved the engineering of the 14 km alignment from Stepney Green to Abbey Wood, new design of the £400m Bond Street Station and construction and final detailed design of Sprayed Concrete Lining (SCL) tunnels.

-Patrick Parsons has experienced rapid growth over the past few years and now boasts eight UK-based and two international offices.
-The appointment of Sen Jay is the latest move to further strengthen its capability and expertise across a wide range of specialisms.
+Patrick Parsons has experienced rapid growth over the past few years and the appointment of Sen Jay is the latest move to further strengthen its capability and expertise across a wide range of specialisms.

 Sen Jay Dookayka, Rail Director at Patrick Parsons, said: “I’m delighted to join Patrick Parsons as Rail Director.
 The potential and growth of the firm made the decision a very easy one for me to make.